Brazil is letting the coronavirus run wild with little intervention, and the results are strikingly bad

 Bolsonaro has downplayed the coronavirus pandemic for weeks and even encouraged protesters who pushed against lockdown measures put in place by 25 out of the country’s 27 governors.

-Across the country, cities are facing the bleak realities of the virus that experts say is still weeks from the peak.
+Across the country, cities are facing the bleak realities of the virus, which experts say is still weeks from its peak.

-Manus, the capital of the state of Amazonas, has started creating mass graves for COVID-19 victims, and funeral homes fear they’ll run out of wooden coffins in days.
-In Rio de Janeiro, images posted on Twitter showed bodies lined up outside a hospital because the morgue was full.
+Manaus, the capital of the state of Amazonas, has started digging mass graves for COVID-19 victims, and funeral homes fear they’ll run out of wooden coffins in days.
+In Rio de Janeiro, pictures posted on Twitter showed bodies lined up outside a hospital because the morgue was full.

-Brazil’s extraordinarily low testing rate – at 32 times lower than the United States, which is still looking to ramp up its own testing, The Washington Post reports, – is so low that hospital patients and medical workers are not being tested for the virus.
+Brazil’s extraordinarily low testing rate – 32 times lower than in the US, which is still looking to ramp up its own testing, according to The Washington Post – is so low that hospital patients and medical workers are not being tested for the virus.

-Pantheon’s report suggested that Brazil’s surge in cases is likely a consequence of Bolsonaro’s “unhinged view of the virus.”
+Pantheon’s report suggested Brazil’s surge in cases was likely a consequence of Bolsonaro’s “unhinged view of the virus.”

 Brazil’s neighbors are concerned about the country’s open borders